maier/nad/README.md

 ## <a name="statsd_group">Group metrics</a>

 The nad-statsd module can bifurcate metrics - sending some metrics to NAD (host) and some to a group check (intended to be used by multiple hosts - e.g. a group of web servers).
-If the `--statsd-group` parameter is provided to COSI when it registers the system, it will create a group check (or use the existing group check if one has already been created by another system).
-Additional systems which use the same parameter when COSI registers them will also send group metrics to the group check.
+If the `--statsd-group` parameter is provided to COSI when the system is registered, it will create a group check (or use the existing group check if one has already been created from another system registration with the same `--statsd-group`).
+Any additional systems which use the same `--statsd-group` parameter when COSI registers them will also send group metrics to the same group check.
 This allows application metrics to go to either the host, the group, or both - providing more flexibility in viewing, aggregating and analytics.
 If an HTTPTRAP group check is manually created, set  `group_check_id` in the nad-statsd configuration.

 ### `host_key` and `group_key`